actionsflow/actionsflow-workflow-default/README.md

 # 🏁 Getting Started <a name = "getting_started"></a>

-Build an Actionsflow workflow is a three-step process:
+Build an Actionsflow workflow is a four-step process:

 1. **Create a public Github repository by this [link](https://github.com/actionsflow/actionsflow-workflow-default/generate).**